Melting Chocolate

 Legend

-Furthermore, it is claimed that I was vain.
-Because of my vanity, I am said to have rejected hard work and preferred leisure time.
-Since leisure activities depend on the weekend, these passages in the book can be grouped under the category “Weekend.”
 However, my achievements speak against such laziness.
 For instance, I was able to sell my company in 1899 for 1.5 million Swiss francs.
 Of that amount, 1.3 million was paid for goodwill.
 Today, that goodwill would be worth between 50.7 and 65 million Swiss francs.
 Based on current figures, I generated an annual surplus of 2.5 to 3.2 million francs starting in 1879.
 Later, the opposing party also justified the high price by citing the unique global reputation my name enjoyed in the year of the acquisition.
-If I had been lazy, I could hardly have built such a reputation.
-Actually, the high price would have to be called into question if the goodwill could have been achieved through laziness.
-Vanity is also a trait that can have a negative impact on a partnership.
-However, when it comes to the question of who to blame for the conflict, this trait makes perfect sense.
-The division into “Coincidence” and “Weekend” serves to make the connections between the legend and the text visible.
+If I had been lazy, I could hardly have earned such a reputation.
+If the goodwill was possible without hard work, I would have received money for nothing.
+In that case, the high price paid for my company would actually have to be questioned.

-Furthermore, it is claimed that I was vain.
-Because of my vanity, I am said to have rejected hard work and preferred leisure time.
-Since leisure activities depend on the weekend, these passages in the book can be grouped under the category “Weekend.”
 However, my achievements speak against such laziness.
 For instance, I was able to sell my company in 1899 for 1.5 million Swiss francs.
 Of that amount, 1.3 million was paid for goodwill.
 Today, that goodwill would be worth between 50.7 and 65 million Swiss francs.
 Based on current figures, I generated an annual surplus of 2.5 to 3.2 million francs starting in 1879.
 Later, the opposing party also justified the high price by citing the unique global reputation my name enjoyed in the year of the acquisition.
-If I had been lazy, I could hardly have built such a reputation.
-Actually, the high price would have to be called into question if the goodwill could have been achieved through laziness.
-Vanity is also a trait that can have a negative impact on a partnership.
-However, when it comes to the question of who to blame for the conflict, this trait makes perfect sense.
-The division into “Coincidence” and “Weekend” serves to make the connections between the legend and the text visible.
+If I had been lazy, I could hardly have earned such a reputation.
+If the goodwill was possible without hard work, I would have received money for nothing.
+In that case, the high price paid for my company would actually have to be questioned.

 Summary